Databus3301/Lwjgl-Experiments/README.md

 # Lwjgl-Experiments

-Documenting my learning process of this Open GL and LWJGL for a school project
+Documenting my learning process of Open GL and LWJGL for a school project

 ## Contents (/Tests)
 - Pong